-For small business owners, social media marketing is STILL one of the most underutilized marketing tactics available.
+For small business owners, social media marketing services are STILL one of the most underutilized marketing tactics available.

 How can I say that?